You would like to establish an audience for your blog.

 Somehow you have assembled a realistic, three dimensional model of them in your head in the event you think about them.

-Perhaps you have heard them talk in a podcast or an SEO webinar discussing about short courses online.
+Perhaps you have heard them talk in a podcast or an SEO webinar discussing about short courses online in web development and digital marketing.
 Or you also may have seen them in a whiteboard session or on Google Hangout.
 Or some combination of these.

 However, the result is the fact that they are no longer a photograph in a bio, or simply a name and a number of words on a page: they are a living, breathing man.